Heading to the Dollar Store? Get supplies for a Scooping Station!

 Dude.
 The Dollar Store is where it’s at sometimes.
 I’m a broken record on how kids activities DO NOT need to be glamorous or expensive and here is a prime example: a dollar store scooping station.

 RELATED: Curious what else you can find for activities at the Dollar Store?
-Here’s what I love!
+Here’s what are the dollar store supplies love!

 Yes!
 This whole activities is from the Dollar Store!